 - Pacifier Hack: When changing diapers, newborns tend to fuss and cry as they feel vulnerable and exposed with nothing to hold on to.
 Introduce the pacifier to help calm your baby.

-Side-note: For nursing mothers the use of a pacifier is not recommended as it can cause nipple confusion.
+Side-note: For nursing mothers, the use of a pacifier early on is not recommended as it can cause nipple confusion.

 - Bottles: For the breastfeeding mom, if you decide to introduce bottles then I would recommend the NUK Newborn Bottle as it is flatter and similar to the real thing and helps prevent nipple confusion.